khueue/prolongo/README.md

 ## Future

+ * Implement ordered documents?
+Omit for now.
+ * Generate ObjectID's in the driver?
+Push to server for now.
  * Move BSON to separate repository (BSON is not inherent to MongoDB).
  * Test and improve compatibility between Prologs.
  * Make sure exception handling is more idiomatic.